procf/getting-started/README.md

 ## Getting started

-All members of the group can make repositories in this organization, in addition to using their own personal github.
+All members of the group can make and access repositories in this organization, in addition to using their own personal github.
 The PRO-CF "organization" are also grouped into our 3 teams:
 - [Colloids](https://github.com/orgs/procf/teams/colloids/repositories)
 - [Machine Learning](https://github.com/orgs/procf/teams/machine-learning/repositories)
 - [Hemorheology](https://github.com/orgs/procf/teams/hemorheology/repositories)

 See the [Github Guide](/github-guide.md) for help on creating an account, getting access to the PRO-CF github organization, joining your team(s), and setting up command-line git.

+**Remember** Always pull before you push in case someone has done any work since the last time you pulled - you wouldn't want anyone's work to get lost or to have to manually resolve many coding conflicts.

 ## Adding repositories